oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/configuration.md

                     exclude: true
 ```

-The mentioned flag can be also used to indicate whether sorter or filter should be excluded, e.g.
+The mentioned flag can be also used to indicate whether sorter or filter for certain field should be excluded.
+Please note that exclusion on `fields` level (as mentioned above) has higher priority then `sorters` or `filters`, so it's not possible to exclude field without affecting its' sorters and filters.

+, e.g.

 ```yaml
 oro_api: